 The victim claims the shark was an 18 foot great white shark.
 It is highly unlikely this was an attack by the white shark documented by diver/photographer Deron Verbeck the previous week in Kailua-Kona, Hawaii as speculated.
 The predation mode was different.
 In general, white sharks strike from beneath and behind in a behavior known as ambush predation.
-Additionally, an adult great white shark like the fifteen foot female observed by Verbeck would have done far more damage.
+Additionally, an adult great white shark like the large female observed by Verbeck would have done far more damage.
 Examination of the video on Surfline shows the disturbance but does not allow accurate identification.
-The nature of the injury including distance between punctures on the forearm (above) suggest a much smaller shark.
-The shark involved in the December 4, 2021 incident was likely a tiger shark, or possibly a blacktip reef shark reported by surfers to be acting aggressively in the area the week of the attack.
+The nature of the injury including distance between punctures on the forearm (above) suggest a much smaller shark than a 15 foot white shark which has a mouth diameter of 1 meter wide.
+White sharks prey during peak daylight hours and the shark involved in the December 4, 2021 incident was at dusk, making it likely a tiger shark, or possibly a blacktip reef shark reported by surfers to be acting aggressively in the area the week of the attack.

 Following national trends, surfing is the highest risk category associated with shark attacks followed by swimming.
 The risk of injury caused by sharks is extremely small, but it should be considered when we enter the ocean.
 By learning more about sharks, using common sense, and observing safety tips such as participating with a buddy, the risk of an encounter can be greatly reduced.
 Millions of people work, play and enjoy the waters of Hawaii each year.
 People who enter the water need to recognize that there are dangers above and beneath the surface.
 Many marine animals can cause serious injury to people, and sharks are just one example.
 Entering the ocean is like entering the wild and humans share the ocean with other species, including sharks.